 Thanks to Arlene Goldbard, Cathy Skene, Simon Poulter, Emily Speed, Ali FitzGibbon, a-n The Artists Information Company, North East Cultural Partnership, Sarah Filmer, Toby Phips-Lloyd and Jon Adams and to artists and others who contributed data anonymously.

-This text which draws from analysis and commentary from my doctoral thesis Artists’ livelihoods: the artists and arts policy conundrum, 2019 (unpublished) and related evidence was commissioned and first published by Arts Professional in June 2020 and also appeared in Arts Journal (USA).
+This text which draws on analysis and commentary from my doctoral thesis Artists’ livelihoods: the artists in arts policy conundrum 2019, available at http://e-space.mmu.ac.uk/62635..., and related evidence was commissioned and first published by Arts Professional in June 2020 and also appeared in Arts Journal (USA).